Supportive distance learning in Ross River

 This is an open call - there is no deadline for submissions.

-This 4.5 day course is designed to prepare the participants to write their Environmental Operators Certification Program (EOCP) exam for Wastewater Treatment Level 1 or 2.
+This 27 hour course is designed to prepare you to write your Environmental Operators Certification Program (EOCP) certification for Water Treatment Level 1 or 2.
+You will go at your own pace through online modules and you will have access to an instructor to answer any questions you may have.

 Distance learning, or online learning, provides students with access to class instruction over the Internet, rather than in a classroom.